json-schema-org/JSON-Schema-Test-Suite/output-tests/README.md

 These tests are intended to validate that implementations are correctly generating output in accordance with the specification.

 Output was initially specified with draft 2019-09.
-It remained unchanged for draft 2020-12 <!-- do we need explicit tests for 2002-12? -->, but will receive an update with the next release.
+It remained unchanged for draft 2020-12, but will receive an update with the next release.

+***NOTE** Although the formats didn't change between 2019-09 and 2020-12, the tests are replicated for 2020-12 because the `$schema` is different and implementations may (but shouldn't) produce different output.*

 ## Organization

-The tests are organized into two categories: content and structure.
+The tests are organized by specification release and then into two categories: content and structure.

-Content tests verify that the keywords are producing the correct annotations.
-Since there are no requirements on the content of error messages, there's not much that can be verified for them, if they're even generated.
-These tests need to extensively cover the annotation behaviors of each keyword.
-The expected output format for these tests is `basic`.
+Content tests verify that the keywords are producing the correct annotations and/or error messages.
+Since there are no requirements on the content of error messages, there's not much that can be verified for them, but it is possible to identify when a error message _could_ be present.
+Primarily, these tests need to extensively cover the annotation behaviors of each keyword.
+The only output format needed for these tests is `basic`.

 Structure tests verify that the structures of the various formats (i.e. `flag`, `basic`, `detailed`, `verbose`) are correct.
 These tests don't need to cover each keyword; rather they need to sufficiently cover the various aspects of building the output structures by using whatever keywords are necessary to do so.